 There is a State agency in the Republic of Ireland responsible for the protection, management and conservation of its inland fisheries and sea angling resources, namely, Inland Fisheries Ireland (IFI).
 IFI has instituted various measures to control the total take of salmon and sea trout in any river or Fishery District and to collect the necessary data in order to determine the total take.

 It is important for anglers to be aware that they need to purchase a State licence to fish for salmon, valid for the duration of their fishing trip, and that bag limits are in place.
 They should also be in possession of a log book to record details of fish caught (to be completed and ultimately returned to IFI) and an appropriate number of gill tags whenever they are fishing.

 In particular, the Blackwater falls within IFI's remit.
-Therefore, anglers interested in fishing the Blackwater should consult IFI's website in order to familiarise themselves with the relevant regulations by going here as well as noting other conditions and regulations which may apply.
+Therefore, anglers interested in fishing the Blackwater should consult IFI's website in order to familiarise themselves with the relevant regulations by going to this page as well as noting other conditions and regulations which may apply.